tylerfreshwater/transcription-summary/README.md

 ---

-## Note
+## Important Formatting Note

 Ensure your transcript follows the `SPEAKER: Name` format for the best chunking results.
-If your transcript uses a different format, you may need to adjust the `looksLikeSpeakerLine` regex in the script.
+If your transcript uses a different format, you may need to adjust the `looksLikeSpeakerLine` regex in the script to ensure the logic correctly identifies speaker changes.